Key points about menopause

 (International Menopause Society, 2023)

-Video also available in Mandarin(external link), Vietnamese(external link) and Cantonese(external link)
+This video is also available in Mandarin(external link), Vietnamese(external link) and Cantonese.(external link)

-If you have ongoing symptoms which are not relieved by self-care measures, see your doctor for advice.
-Your doctor may recommend tests if there is concern that physical changes are a sign of illness, such as thyroid disorder or if spontaneous menopause occurs at an early age.
+If you have ongoing symptoms which are not relieved by self-care measures, see your healthcare provider for advice.
+They may recommend you have some tests if there is concern that physical changes are a sign of illness, such as thyroid disorder, or if menopause occurs at an early age.

-Menopause is a good time to have a general health examination, including checks for your blood pressure, having a cervical screening test, breast examinationmammogram and possibly a bone density scan.
-You should also discuss ways to look after your health over the coming years with your doctor.
+Menopause is a good time to have a general health check, including blood pressure, a cervical screening test, breast examinationmammogram and possibly a bone density scan.
+You should also discuss ways to look after your health over the coming years with your healthcare provider

 Read more about menopause treatment and management.(external link)

-Menopause affects women in different ways and symptoms vary hugely in severity.
-Some women have very little discomfort, while others find their symptoms interfere with them carrying out their normal daily activities.
+Menopause affects people in different ways and symptoms vary hugely in severity.
+You may have very little discomfort, or you may find that your symptoms interfere with your normal daily activities.

-If you're concerned that your quality of life is being affected by your menopause symptoms, try the measures listed in the self-care section below or see your healthcare provider for further advice.
+If you're concerned that your quality of life is being affected by your menopause symptoms, try the ideas listed in the self-care section below or see your healthcare provider for further advice.

-• Relaxation and stress-relief techniques, eg, meditation and mindfulness.
+• Try relaxation and stress-relief techniques, eg, meditation and mindfulness.

-• Using a lubricant to help with vaginal dryness, or your doctor may prescribe an oestrogen-based vaginal cream or pessary.
+• Use a lubricant to help with vaginal dryness, or your doctor may prescribe an oestrogen-based vaginal cream or pessary.

-• Exercising regularly and keeping fit.
-Weight-bearing exercises (e.g. walking) are good for your bones.
+• Exercise regularly and keep fit.
+Weight-bearing exercises (eg, walking) are good for your bones.
 Doing pelvic floor exercises can help improve any incontinence.

-• Keeping your weight down and eating a diet low in sugar, salt and saturated fats but high in calcium, fibre and healthy fats will help protect your bones, joints and heart.
+• Keep your weight healthy and eat a diet low in sugar, salt and saturated fats but high in calcium, fibre and healthy fats.
+This will help protect your bones, joints and heart.

 • Researchers are looking at whether eating phytoestrogens (natural oestrogens contained in foods such as soy, beans, grains and some fruit and vegetables) can help menopause symptoms.
 We don't know yet.
 However, these foods are healthy and low-fat, so are generally good choices.

-In the long term, you can lower your chance of getting osteoporosis and of developing heart disease by having a healthy lifestyle:
+In the long term, you can lower your chance of getting osteoporosis and of developing heart disease by having a healthy lifestyle.
+This includes:

 • regular exercise